 DXA scans are the most expensive and probably the best way of body fat measurement to determine your body fat percentage.
 The average cost of a DXA scan is around $200 which may or may not be worth it.

-Learn Why Body Fat Measurement so Important
+Learn Why Measuring How Much Body Fat You Have is so Important

 - Learn Why Our Bodies Have Fat